OpenMS/OpenMS-docs/docs/run-workflows-with-openms-tools/knime/tutorial.md

   Select multiple nodes (e.g. all nodes of the ZipLoop including the start and end node).
 To select a set of nodes, draw a rectangle around them with the left mouse button or hold <kbd>Ctrl</kbd> to add/remove single nodes from the selection.
   <div class="admonition tip">
     <p class="admonition-title">**Tip**</p>
-    There is a **Select Loop** option when you right-click a node in a loop, that does exactly that for you.
+    There is a **Select Scope** option when you right-click a node in a loop, that does exactly that for you.
 Then, open the context menu (right-click on a node in the selection) and select **Create Metanode**.
 Enter a caption for the **Metanode**.
     The previously selected nodes are now contained in the **Metanode**.
 Double-clicking on the **Metanode** will display the contained nodes in a new tab window.